How Do I Get My Financial Aid Disbursement?

 Once your student receives the left over money, they can use it to pay for textbooks, supplies, transportation, and other school-related costs.

-While the distribution of Direct Loans is regulated by the government, the disbursement of Perkins Loans and other grants are more flexible.
+While the distribution of Direct Loans is regulated by the government, the disbursement of grants is more flexible.

 If your student hasn’t received the expected aid disbursement, contact the school’s financial aid office right away.

 There are a number of things that could cause a delay:

 - The college did not verify your eligibility

 - The student is not registered for the appropriate number of credits for the term

 - The student has not gone through entrance counseling

 - There is unresolved conflicting information from the FAFSA